VOL. IV - APPENDIX I

 Matilda Julia Rumney died in 1968 in Enfield.

 William and Matilda's son Leonard Albert Rumney married Ivy Florence Wright in 1929 in Edmonton.
-They had a daughter Jean Marion Rumney who was born in 1932.
-In 1933 the family were living at 30 Falmer Road, Enfield.
+They had two children.
+In 1933 Leonard and Ivy were living at 30 Falmer Road, Enfield.
 In 1939 they were at 118, Fotheringham Road, The head of the household was Ernest Gurney, a landscape gardener.
 Leonard was a french polisher.
 Leonard Albert Rumney died in 1983 in Grantham.
 He was buried at St Swithun, Long Bennington.
 Ivy Florence Rumney of 50 Main Road, Long Bennington, Lincs died on 24 March 1989.
-Their daughter Jean Marion Rumney married John W Mellish in 1954.
-Jean Marion Mellish died in 2004 in the Isle of Wight.

 Frank Frederick Nash of 40 Cecil Avenue, Enfield died on 28 January 1964 at German Hospital, Hackney.
 Administration was granted to his wife Elsie.
 Elsie Matilda Rumney died in 1990 in Enfield.

 William and Matilda's son Albert Verdun Rumney married Betty E Bates in 1947 in Newton Abbott.
 They had two children.
 Albert Verdun Rumney died in 1989 in Torbay.
 In 2003 Betty was living at 52, Waterleat Avenue, Paignton, Devon.
 Betty died in 2021.

-William and Matilda's daughter Ellen Violet Rumney died in 1998 in Torbay, Devon.
+It is likely that William and Matilda's daughter Ellen Violet Rumney never married and died in 1998 in Torbay, Devon, aged 83 years old.

 - Ada Green nee Rumney